 Do you put egg in twice baked mashed potatoes?

-There's no need to add an egg into twice baked mashed potatoes - atleast not with this recipe.
+There's no need to add an egg into twice baked mashed potatoes - atleast not typically and not in this recipe.

 The potatoes are already nice and fluffy, and the egg would just make them overly dense.
 In addition, once the mashed potatoes start cooling down, they will have a more solid texture.
 That's why we don't need to use eggs as a binder.